jbukuts/wordfinder/README.md

 ## Compilation
 included makefile has multiple options
 - `make` will run the `test`  option in the makefile which will clean the directory and then proceed to run a test case on both of the sub projects
-- `one` will only compile the first sub project and nothing else
+- `make one` will only compile the first sub project and nothing else
-- `two` will only compile the second sub project and nothing else
+- `make two` will only compile the second sub project and nothing else
-- `clean` of course will clean the working the directory of compiled files
+- `make clean` of course will clean the working the directory of compiled files

 ## Usage
 Once compiled each sub project will have its own executable either by the name of `main_1` or `main_2` with them relating to sub project 1 and sub project 2 respectively.